oslabs-beta/indiK8or/README.md

 # License Information
 Distributed under the MIT License.
 See LICENSE for more information.

-❤️❤️❤️ IF YOU FOUND OUR PRODUCT HELPFUL, PLEASE GIVE US A ⭐️ TO SUPPORT US!  ❤️❤️❤️
+❤️❤️❤️ IF YOU LIKE OUR PRODUCT, YOU CAN SHOW LOVE AND SUPPORT BY ⭐️ THIS REPOSITORY!  ❤️❤️❤️